Criminal Behaviours explores Psychopathy -

 Psychopathy and intelligence

 Much more study is needed into this area as intelligence has many levels and types, measuring it and recording it can be quite challenging as the studies need to be replicated.
 Intelligence is also tested in a variety of ways that include both qualitative and quantitative data which then has to be compared.
 This is very time consuming and often studies will be carried out over a period of years sometimes even decades before the findings can be verified and published.
 This means progression in areas like this are slow and steady.
+Another limitation to this area is that much of the research that has been done has focused only on samples of those involved with crime.
+Studies into successful psychopathy and intelligence are only just starting to progress, so we are only just starting to understand how successful psychopaths function in regard to intelligence and its application to their everyday life.

-Due to the sample limitations of the current available information discussed above the things we now know about psychopathy and intelligence can often only be applied to prison and criminal populations rather than those of the general public who may have successful psychopathy.
+Due to the sample limitations of the current available information discussed above the things we now know about psychopathy and intelligence can often (not always) only be applied to prison and criminal populations rather than those of the general public who may have successful psychopathy.

 Psychopathy and Biology